millsjn/dev-user-guide-in-md/dev-document.md

 **Storage size** varies by project, but is capped at a predetermined amount.
 Additional storage costs may vary depending on the resource requirements.

 **Best Practices**:
 - To save storage space, **avoid saving copies of raw data tables**.
 Instead, write code to **access data**.
-For detailed instructions on how to access data in structed data storage, please see the ADRF's [Redshift Querying Guide](#redshift-querying-guide)
+For detailed instructions on how to access data in structed data storage, please see the ADRF's [Redshift Querying Guide](#11-redshift-querying-guide)
 - Organize folders in a way that makes sense for your particular project.
 For example, you might have folders for a particular analysis or sub-projects.
 Dates on file names can be helpful for version control.
 - Keep tabs on how much storage you are using compared to the allocated amount of storage.

 ---

-## 7. How to Work Collaboratively in the ADRF
+## 7 How to Work Collaboratively in the ADRF

 ### Shared Folders
 Shared folders within a project are a great way to share information with other members on a team project.
 Remember that when working with teams you may not share the ADRF screen (even project folders) with other members on video platforms or otherwise, whether or not your team members are working on the same project.